lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 The `sda_unstable` interrupt is asserted if, when receiving data or acknowledgement pulse, the value of the SDA signal does not remain constant over the duration of the SCL pulse.

 Transactions are terminated by a STOP signal.
-The host may send a repeated START signal instead of a STOP, which also terminates the preceeding transaction.
+The host may send a repeated START signal instead of a STOP, which also terminates the preceding transaction.
 In both cases, the `trans_complete` interrupt is asserted, in the beginning of a repeated START or at the end of a STOP.

 #### Target Mode